mt-digital/UncMod/README.md

 # UncertaintyModel

+This project models the evolution of social learning under environmental uncertainty.

+## Model setup using DrWatson

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > UncertaintyModel